A Celiac’s Gluten Free Guide to Greece

 • Arcadia: higher-end greek food with traditional dishes and beautiful presentation.
 Knowledgeable about celiac disease, but no separate GF menu.

-• Greek Stories: the Gluten Free Project offers traditional Greek food, wholly gluten free.
+• Greek Stories: the Gluten Free Project: a restaurant that serves up traditional Greek food, 100% gluten free.
 This spot opened after I visited Athens, and I wish It was there when I was in town!
 The menu of dips, appetizers, main dishes, and more all look amazing.

-• Nudie Foodie Psiri: Dedicated gluten free cafe with a focus on vegetarian food.
+• Nudie Foodie Psiri: A dedicated gluten free cafe with a focus on vegetarian food.
 Serves quite a variety of foods, including pancakes (and keto pancakes!), waffles, salads, GF pizza, and sweets.

 • Anthema: now with two locations in Athens, this vegan, dairy free, and gluten and sugar free cafe has a surprisingly large menu of smoothies, salads, savoury meals, and snacks, as well as a shop with GF products available for purchase.